-Office of Medical Education and Continuous Quality Improvement.
-The Senior Associate Dean for Medical Education (non-voting member), the Associate Dean for Medical Education (non-voting member), Assistant Dean for Medical Education with focus on year one, Assistant Dean for Medical Education with focus on year two, Associate Director for Year 1, Director of the Doctoring Program, and Director for Assessment and Evaluation serve on the MCC.
+Office of Medical Education.
+The Senior Associate Dean for Medical Education (non-voting member), the Associate Dean for Medical Education (non-voting member), Assistant Dean for Medical Education with focus on Year 1, Assistant Dean for Medical Education with focus on Year 2, Associate Director for Year 1, Director of the Doctoring Program, and Director for Assessment and Evaluation serve on the MCC.